 In surgical cases where a torn earlobe is the concern, the repair is generally straightforward.
 The skin cleft between the two sides of the split is removed, and a new lobe is reconstructed using sutures that are placed in both the front and back of the ear.
 These stitches will remain intact for several weeks as the skin heals.
 The sutures are usually removed in several phases to ensure that the lobe is strong and aesthetically appealing.

 Otoplasty cases are performed under general anesthesia as an outpatient procedure in an accredited surgical facility whereas torn earlobe repair is performed in office under local anesthesia.
 The entire surgery typically takes about 2 hours to complete.
 After surgery, patients will be sent home with their heads wrapped in a compression bandage, which will later be replaced with lighter bandaging.
 Initially, patients will feel discomfort if they attempt to move their ears.
 This will subside in a few days.
 Younger patients will need to be monitored so they do not touch or play with their ears during the healing process.

 The results following an otoplasty procedure are long lasting.
 However, just like any other cosmetic procedure, aging and gravity may cause increased laxity.
 This could eventually affect the position of the ears.
 For the most part, the improvements made with this surgery are still significant.

-Children between the ages of 4-6 are considered within the ideal range for this surgery.
+Children around the age of 12 are considered the youngest age for this surgery.
 From an anatomical standpoint, the cartilage is still soft and will be easier to remold and manipulate.
-From a psychological standpoint, having this surgery before starting elementary school can help avoid teasing and ridicule from classmates.
+From a psychological standpoint, having this surgery can help avoid teasing and ridicule from classmates.